HTWK-Haupt/SimION/README.md

 **Collision.ino** Collision detection (nerve model) functions; access to EEPROM

 **WebUI.ino** Http and websocket server; buildung the JSON object to transfer data to the UI

+**data/index.html** The user interface based on html and javascript